$\mathcal{H}$-matrix based second moment analysis for rough random fields and finite element discretizations: Numerical results

 \subsection{Tests for the iterative solver}

-Due to the recompression schemes in the block matrix algorithms of the $\mathcal{H}$-matrix arithmetic, it is not directly clear if the presented solver provides convergence.
+Due to the recompression schemes in the block matrix algorithms of the $\mathcal{H}$-matrix arithmetic, it is not directly clear if the presented solver converges.
 Still, it can be shown that some iterative $\mathcal{H}$-matrix schemes converge up to a certain accuracy, cf.~\cite{HKT08}.
 In the following, we want to demonstrate for a specific example that our iterative scheme provides indeed convergence.

-On the dumbbell geometry pictured in Figure~\ref{fig:bone}, we consider $\mathcal{L} = -\Delta$ in \eqref{eq:coreq} and the Mat\'ern-5/2 kernel as input correlation $\Cor _f$, i.e.\ for $r=\|\mathbf{x}-\mathbf{y}\|_2$, we set
+On the dumbbell geometry pictured in Figure~\ref{fig:bone}, we consider $\mathcal{L} = -\Delta$ in \eqref{eq:coreq} and the Mat\'ern-5/2 kernel as input correlation $\Cor _f$, i.e.,\ for $r=\|\mathbf{x}-\mathbf{y}\|_2$, we set

 where $\ell\approx\diam (D)$ denotes the correlation length.
 The conversion of the finite element matrix to an $\mathcal{H}$-matrix for the dumbbell geometry has already been illustrated in Figure \ref{fig:FEMHmatrix}.
-Whereas, the difference between the $\eta$-admissibility and the weak admissibility is illustrated in Figure~\ref{fig:weakadm}.
+Whereas, the difference between the $\eta$-admissibility and the weak admissibility is illustrated in Figure~\ref{fig:weakadm} and the effect of the nested dissection ordering is illustrated in Figure~\ref{fig:DDHmatrix}.

 For determining a reference solution, we compute a low-rank approximation $\mathbf{C}_f\approx\mathbf{L}_f\mathbf{L}_f^{\intercal}$ with the pivoted Cholesky decomposition as proposed in \cite{HPS12}.
 The numerical solution $\mathbf{C}_u$ of \eqref{eq:linsys2} is then given by